Providing NHS services

 The Sleepstation service isn’t available on the NHS everywhere.
 It’s currently available in some parts of the UK only.
 If you’d like to find out if Sleepstation is available for your patients please email nhs@sleepstation.org.uk.

-We only accept online referrals.
-Completed referrals forms should be sent to tnu-tr.sleepstation@nhs.net You can download a blank referral form here.
+We only accept digital referrals.
+Completed referral forms should be sent to tnu-tr.sleepstation@nhs.net.

 39% of general practitioners in a UK study indicated that patient demand is the reason they use pharmacological treatments for insomnia.
 Similarly, a survey of Australian GPs indicated that the most common barriers to using a non-pharmacological treatment for insomnia were patients wanting/expecting medication (31%), followed by noncompliance due to the effort required for non-pharmacological treatment (21%).
 49% of Belgian family physicians indicated that they felt it is too difficult to motivate patients for non-pharmacological treatment for insomnia.

-Sleepstation can resolve insomnia symptoms and improve quality of life for over 80% of patients who engage with the programme.
+Sleepstation CBTi can resolve insomnia symptoms and improve quality of life for over 80% of patients who engage with the programme.
 Further information can be found here.

 References